replydev/Quboscanner/README.md

 ## Building
-To build the software clone this repository with Intellij IDEA and use maven to compile and package the binary
+To build the software clone this repository with Intellij IDEA and use maven to compile and package the binary.

-Feel free to fork and make changes, any pull request is welcome
+Feel free to fork and make changes, any pull request is welcome.